 Unlike cats, dogs rarely turn up their noses and walk away in disgust when you try to feed them something new, and in fact dogs will cheerfully wolf down just about anything you set in front of them.
-What’s more, dogs generally thrive on a vegan diet, and rarely need the frequent veterinary tests that vegan cats may require.
-That said, some precautions are nevertheless appropriate when switching your dog over to vegan food, and this chapter will tell you the main things you need to know.
+What’s more, dogs generally thrive on a vegan diet, and rarely need the frequent veterinary tests that are required by vegan cats.
+That said, some precautions are nevertheless appropriate when switching your dog over to vegan food, and this article will tell you the main things you need to know.

 Dogs should not be abruptly switched to a vegan diet, as doing so can create all sorts of digestive problems.
 Instead, mix in about 10 percent vegan food to your dog’s current diet, and step up this percentage by another 10 percent every couple of days.
 It’s wise to bring your dog in for a checkup a couple weeks after completing the transition to vegan dog food, and annually thereafter.
 The dreaded struvite urinary crystals that are so common among cats are unlikely to appear in dogs that are put on a proper diet, yet these crystals still merit attention.
 At your dog’s checkup, ask for a urinalysis—this test will reveal if there are struvite crystals, or early signs of related problems.
 Purebreds are especially vulnerable, especially miniature schnauzers, shia tzus, bichon frises, miniature poodles, cocker spaniels, and lhasa apsos.
 Even if struvite crystals aren’t detected, a urinalysis may reveal that urine pH is at an unhealthy level.
 If so, your veterinarian can recommend supplements to bring pH into a healthy range.
 There are several companies that make vegan dog food.
 The two largest vegan dog food manufacturers are V-dog and Evolution.